driedpampas/realme-8-megaguide/readme.md

 ## Disclaimer
 - We WON'T be responsible if anything happens with your device.
-- Neither Windows 7 nor RealmeUI 4 are supported
+- Neither Windows 7 (old python version) nor RealmeUI 4 (lk method was patched) are supported

 ### If you have unlocked already skip to [[EXTRA] Installing a Custom recovery and ROM](#extra-installing--a-custom-recovery-and-rom)
-### Make sure to back up your data, because you will lose it - [Backup guide (in wiki)](https://github.com/driedpampas/realme-8-megaguide/wiki/Back-up-your-data)
+### Make sure to back up your data, because you will lose it.
+If you want to back up your RealmeUI install just in case use the [Backup guide (in wiki)](https://github.com/driedpampas/realme-8-megaguide/wiki/Back-up-your-data)
 ### **Make sure to read and do all of the steps to avoid your device being bricked.**

 <p align="center"><b>WARNING: RUI4 disables fastboot access if previously unlocked, only upgrade to RUI3 until it is resolved.</b><hr>